-That depends on how the warranty is worded.
+Great question.
+It depends on how the warranty is worded.
 Even if a manufacturer or roofing contractor tells you the warranty lasts for 25, 35, 50 years, or a lifetime, the actual term of coverage can be abridged depending on how the contract is worded.

 For example, while the bold print may read “30 years” or “lifetime”, the fine print may indicate that the actual warranted value of the roof is reduced by 80% and drops 2% every year.
+This is from the Owens Corning Warranty.

 Other exclusions can include such things as deterioration of underlayment, caulking, and/or flashing.
 A big one in the fine print is misapplication, if your contractor installs the roof incorrectly, some manufacturers will void the material warranty.

 This type of warranty is only available through the manufacturer.
-Considered the Cadillac of manufacturers' warranties, it provides the homeowner with the satisfaction of having the manufacturer take full responsibility for the repair or replacement of a defective roof, no matter how much it takes to make it right.
+Considered the Cadillac of manufacturers' warranties, it provides the homeowner with the satisfaction of having the manufacturer take full responsibility for the repair or replacement of a defective roof.
+No matter how much money, materials, or labor it takes to make it right.

 Do Roof Warranties Cover Hail Damage?

-That depends on several things.
-First of all, the home warranty roof coverage must state that it is transferable, along with the terms of transfer.
-Typically, this means that a roof can be transferred to the next owner should you sell your home while your roof is still under warranty.
+It depends on several things.
+First, the manufacturer's warranty must state that it is transferable, along with the terms of transfer.
+This means that a roof can be transferred to the next owner should you sell your home while your roof is still under warranty.

-- Subsidiary damage to the structure or belongings in your home.
+Subsidiary damage to the structure or belongings in your home.

-- Damage caused by standing water.
+Damage caused by standing water.

-- Acts of God, such as earthquakes, tornadoes, lightning strikes, and storm damage.
+Acts of God, such as earthquakes, tornadoes, lightning strikes, and storm damage.

 Are Roof Warranties Worth the Paper They’re Written On?